 Electronic supplementary material

-Additional file 1: Distribution of how seriously people take their symptoms by age group, for males and females.
+Additional file 1: Table S1.
+Distribution of how seriously people take their symptoms by age group, for males and females.
 Table showing number (and percentage) of males and females in each of the age groups <50, 50-59, 60-69 and >70 years shown by whether they take their symptoms less, the same as or more seriously than others.
 (PDF 75 KB)

 Additional file 2: Table S2.
 Distribution of the severity of symptoms within groups defined by the seriousness with which patients take their symptoms, for males and females separately.
 Table showing number (and percentage) of males and females, grouped by severity of each of abdominal pain, rectal bleeding, much and anaemia, shown by whether they take their symptoms less, the same as or more seriously than others.
 (PDF 60 KB)